Consensys/deposit-sc-dafny/wiki/sketch.md

 * the **green path** leads to the leaf where the new value `4` is inserted,
 * assume we have the **values of the attribute `diff`** on the **left** (yellow) and **right** (purple) **siblings** for each node on the green path.
-* we can compute the new root value given by `diff` by **walking up** the green path in the tree.
+* we can compute the new root value defined by `diff` by **walking up** the green path in the tree.

-If we denote by `n.v` the value of `diff` on a node of the tree, the computation runs as follows walking up each level of the tree:
+If we denote by `n.v` the value of `diff` on a node of the tree, the computation runs as follows walking up each level of the tree from the leaf `n5`:

 0. `n5.v = 4` (inserted value) and `n6.v = 0` (default value).
 1. `n11.v = diff(n5.v, n6.v) = 3`